 Peace Advocacy Congregation

-We received the wonderful news in September 2015 that our congregation has been certified as a Peace Advocacy Congregation by the UU Peace Ministry Network (see below), a volunteer organization of UUs dedicated to promoting a culture of peace in our families, our society and the world.
+We believe all people have a moral responsibility to create peace.
+The UUCRT has been certified as a Peace Advocacy Congregation by the UU Peace Ministry Network, a volunteer organization of UUs dedicated to promoting a culture of peace in our families, our society and the world.
 Their unanimous decision makes the UUCRT the tenth such congregation in the UUA.

 The board and congregation had previously signed on to endorse the UUA Creating Peace Statement of Conscience (2010).